kometenstaub/customizable-page-header-buttons/README.md

 If you enable desktop compatibility, it will also let you configure buttons to be shown on both mobile and desktop, only desktop or only mobile.

-As of v4.0.0, you can also add buttons to the title bar.
+On desktop, you can also add buttons to the title bar.
 You can add them to the left or right side and even exchange the center version text with buttons.

+If you use **Pane Relief**, you can toggle whether to show the forward/backwards count.

 ## Known limitations